MasterAQA/playwright-framework/README.md

 ```

 ### By default, what pytest.ini uses:
+Can change pytest.ini to run tests with your own settings, for example
+with one or two browsers, how many cores to burn tests and what reports
+to generate

 Launch of 3 browsers: chromium, firefox, webkit
 ```
 --browser chromium --browser firefox --browser webkit
 ```

 Parallel running of tests
 ```
 -n 3
 ```

 Creation of xml, html, Allure reports
 ```
 --junitxml=reports/report.xml